thkitapci/Inference_of_TF_regulatory_networks/README.md

                    Input file :    embryoCounts.tab ( file has 96 samples and 156825 genes)

-                   Output file : embryoCountsresult_with_length.txt (file has 71 samples and 15682 genes)
+                   Output file : embryoCountsresult_with_length.txt (file has 71 samples and 15682 genes plus last column represents the length of each gene from Flybase database)

 # Count Data normalization (RPKM)